SEO is like a slow burning fire. Once you get it started, you need to add more wood to it to keep it going.

 #6: Build Citations

 Citations are mentions of your company’s Name, Address, and Phone number, and the most common form of citations are listings in online directories.
 All of these listings should match and be complete, meaning your business Name, Address, and Phone number (known as your “NAP”) should be consistent across directories.
-Any inconsistencies can hurt your local SEO rankings.
+Inconsistencies can hurt your local Google rankings.

 #7: Request Online Reviews